ecureuill/zombieplus-playwright/Readme.md

 The database state is cleaned to ensure a consistent testing environment before each test.
 This is done using the `pg` package to interact directly with the PostgreSQL database.

 In addition, some tests insert records into the database using the ZombiePlus API.
 This allows the tests to run quickly, without the need to interact with the user interface.

-## Mutex
-A mutex (or mutual exclusion) is used in this project to ensure that only one test can interact with the database at a time.
-This is necessary to avoid race conditions if multiple tests try to change the database at the same time.

 ## Test Data